IVenzon/cse15l-lab-reports/Lab-Reports/week-5-lab-report-3.md

 ![Image](https://i.imgur.com/3vqe1eN.png)

+Using `grep` and `-l` like could be useful if you had all of your notes in a single directory and wanted to search for specific key phrases/concepts, as it would give you a specific list of which files have the content you want to study.

 Source: [15 Practical Grep Command Examples In Linux / UNIX](https://www.thegeekstuff.com/2009/03/15-practical-unix-grep-command-examples/)

 However, the `-l` option has its limits.
 If we only want to search through one file, it can't really tell us much.
 In this example, `find-results.txt` contains the results of running `$ find written_2` in the terminal.
 If we wanted to, we could use `-l` in the following way to check to see if `find-results.txt` has certain words or phrases within it.